lukemurraynz/lukemurraynz.github.io/blog/2022-05-12-deallocate-stopped-virtual-machines-using-azure-automation.md

 18. Click **+ Create action group**
 19. **Select** your subscription and **resource group** _(this is where the Action alert will go, I recommend your Azure Management/Monitoring resource group that may have a Log Analytics workspace as an example)_.
 20. Give your Action Group a **name**, i.e. AzureAutomateActionGroup
-21. The display name will be automatically generated, but feel free to adjust it to suit your naming convention
+21. The display name will be automatically generated, but adjust it to suit your naming convention if needed.
 22. Click **Next: Notifications**
 23. Under **Notifications**, you can trigger an **email alert**, which can be handy in determining how often the runbook runs.
 This can be modified and removed if it is running, especially during testing.
 24. Click **Next: Actions**